jackdewinter/pymarkdown/docs/rules/rule_md009.md

 if that List Item Empty Line triggered the rule.
 That algorithm has been changed in this rule to instead use the number of spaces required to satisfy the indentation requirements of the List element.

+## Fix Description

+When fixed, the specified line with either have 0 whitespace characters at the end of the line or `br_spaces` whitespace characters.